German media lament "never-ending story" of Greek bailouts

 Bild said 25 Eurosceptic lawmakers from Merkel's coalition would vote against the Greece package.
 This would be embarrassing for Merkel but would pose no threat to its passage.

-The main opposition Social Democrats (SPD) have signalled they will not try to block the Greek package in parliament but say it must be properly debated and one senior SPD lawmaker warned the government not to take their support for granted.
+The main opposition Social Democrats (SPD) have signaled they will not try to block the Greek package in parliament but say it must be properly debated and one senior SPD lawmaker warned the government not to take their support for granted.

 "How we act is still open.
 Whether we back or reject (the Greek aid) is not yet decided," Thomas Oppermann, SPD parliamentary floor leader, said on Wednesday, in comments aimed at pressuring the government to allow a full and open debate.